shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/setting_software_environment_variables.md

 ```

 {% include warning title="Warning" content="Be careful not to completely redefine environment variables set by Shotgun.
-For example if you need to add a path to `NUKE_PATH` (for Nuke), or the `PYTHONPATH` (for Maya) then make sure you append your path to the existing value rather than replacing it.
+For example, if you need to add a path to `NUKE_PATH` (for Nuke), or `PYTHONPATH` (for Maya), make sure you append your path to the existing value, rather than replace it.
 You can use our convenience method for this:

 ```python